Offender profiling: Modern developments

+There was little public knowledge of offender profiling until it was publicized on TV.
+Later, films based on the fictional works of author Thomas Harris caught the public eye as a profession, in particular Manhunter (1986) and Silence of the Lambs (1991).

 Theory

-Psychological profiling is described as a method of suspect identification which seeks to identify a person's mental, emotional, and personality characteristics based on things done or left at the crime scene.
+Psychological profiling is described as a method of suspect identification that seeks to identify a person's mental, emotional, and personality characteristics based on things done or left at the crime scene.
 There are two major assumptions made when it comes to offender profiling: behavioral consistency and homology.
 Behavior consistency is the idea that an offender's crimes will tend to be similar to one another.
 Homology is the idea that similar crimes are committed by similar offenders.